 We often think of coveting as just wanting what someone else has, but that’s not quite it.
-The Westminster Catechism shows that it also involves a lack of contentment about our own situation, and unpleasant attitudes to the lot of others who we are tempted to be envious of.
+The Westminster Catechism1 would tell us that it also involves a lack of contentment about our own situation, and unpleasant attitudes to those we’re envious of.

-Famous coveters are Eve, Achan and David.
+Famous coveters in the Bible are Eve, Achan and David.
 Each one wanted what was not theirs to have – something that was expressly outside God’s mandate for them.
 Eve could have any fruit from any tree… but not that one.
 Achan expressly defied orders not to take any enemy booty for himself and took a ton of stuff anyway.
 And King David had plenty of women freely available to him, but decided that he had to have sex with someone else’s wife, despite God’s clear prohibition about that sort of carry on.
 Prohibited, as they would later discover, for very good reason indeed.

 Were these people in need?
 No. They just wanted something that God had said “No” to.
 That was out of bounds for them.
 This is the definition of envy, as I understand it.
 Not being satisfied with God’s boundaries and portion for us, and choosing to defiantly cross those boundaries and take what God is NOT giving.